dxrcy/phonet-old/README.md

 The syntax is a statements, each separated by a semicolon `;` or a linebreak.

+Comments will only end with a linebreak.

 All whitespace is ignored, except to separate words in [_tests_](#tests).

 > Note!
 This will replace spaces in Regex as well!

 Each statement must begin with an operator:

 - `#` Hashtag: A whole line comment.
-A semicolon ends the comment
+A linebreak (not a semicolon) ends the comment
 - `$` Dollar: Define a [_class_](#classes)
 - `+` **Plus** or `!` **Bang**: Define a [_rule_](#rule)
 - `@` Commat: Define a [_reason_](#reasons) if a test fails